iamguid/ngx-mf/README.md

 >
 > A: Yes you can, it is another way to save form type
 > and you can use `typeof` to get type of form,
-> to pass it to the method, see [/tests/define-when-init.ts](https://github.com/iamguid/ngx-mf/blob/master/tests/define-when-init.ts),
-> but when your model will change then you will see
+> to pass it to the method but when your model will
-> errors only in the places where you use `patch`
+> change then you will see errors only in the places
-> or `setValue` or thomething like that,
+> where you use `patch` > or `setValue` or thomething like that,
 > i think it is inderect errors, but when you bind
-> forms to models you see errors on the form definition
+> forms to models you see errors on the form definition.
+> But anyway in that case you can't to get types of your form before
+> it will be define

 > Q: What about dynamic forms ?
 >